ldutoit/YEP_diet/QIIME2pipeCHORDATES.md

 export TMPDIR="/home/ludovic.dutoit/projects/tmp"
 ```

-and then  I can finally assign stuff!
+and then  I can finally assign the taxonomy!

 ```